-While the company celebrated its 35th anniversary in 2020, Francine Châteauvert took on one final choreography with Echos, a new creation due to premiere in the fall of 2021.
-This production will mark the end of the choreographer’s journey with the company.
+While the company celebrated its 35th anniversary in 2020, Francine Châteauvert took on one final choreography with Echos, a new creation premiered in the fall of 2021.
+This production mark the end of the choreographer’s journey with the company.
 With pride at all that has been accomplished since her arrival at Sursaut, she is now looking to the future with confidence as she passes the reigns to the artistic succession.

-It is in this spirit of succession that the company announced the creation of FUDGE, an international contemporary dance festival for young audiences, the first edition of which is scheduled to be held in Sherbrooke in the 2021-2022 season.
+It is in this spirit of succession that the company announced the creation of FUDGE, an international contemporary dance festival for young audiences, the first edition of which is scheduled to be held in Sherbrooke from June 6 to 12 2022.

 Firmly rooted in its community, the company participates in the decentralization of arts and culture throughout the territory and contributes to the development of a community of professional artists in the region.
 Its presence remains essential to maintaining and building this community.

 Through its notoriety and artistic activities, the Sursaut Dance Company is a leading ambassador for dance creation for young audiences in Quebec, in Canada, and abroad.